sarahgoodwin93/project3-help-grogu/README.md

 ### Images

-Images and logos for the site were all created by Sarah Goodwin using Canva Pro
+Background image for the site were all created by Sarah Goodwin using Canva Pro

 # Education